informalsystems/quint/doc/lang.md

 without parentheses is reserved for field access of tuples and records as well as accessing namespaces.

-*The TNT normal form is especially convenient for programs, so they should communicate in this form.
+*The Quint normal form is especially convenient for programs, so they should communicate in this form.
 People may communicate in any form.*

 A reserved class of built-in operators can only be called via infix form.
 These